-At first part of this series I explained what WordPress is, how a website is constructed and what the differences are between pages and posts.
-In this article we'll be taking a look at the WordPress admin dashboard.
-I will be showing you step by step where you can change settings and which of those settings are important.
-Of course I'll also be giving you tips and tricks throughout the article as to why I recommend certain settings.
+In the last part of this series I explained to you what WordPress is, how a website is built and what the difference between sites and posts is.
+The following article is about the WordPress admin dashboard.
+I show you step by step, which settings you can make where, which are important and of course I give you tips and tricks for many points, which setting I recommend you why.

 Before we get started, a note about username and password.
 Most hosters will allow you to set your own username and password.
 Unlike the password, changing the username usually entails considerable effort.